The Ghosts of Sims 4

 Staples of the franchise since the first installment, ghosts are to The Sims as air is to breathing.
-They’ve always been around, lurking down darkened corridors and frightening the unwary, and with a recent update, ghosts have been carted (for free!) to The Sims 4.
+They’ve always been around, lurking down darkened corridors and frightening the unwary, and with an update, ghosts have been carted (for free!) to The Sims 4.
 How have they fared in the transition to this new, emotionally charged landscape?
 Let’s find out.

 In order to get a ghost sim, you must first kill a sim, whether they’re an active member of your household or not (though it’s a fair bit easier to kill a sim over which you have some control).
 There are plenty of ways to accomplish this, and depending on the method of death, your sim will turn out a little differently when they come back as a ghost.
 This article will help you off one of your sims.
 (The easiest way to kill one off is to have a cow plant and simply not feed the thing, but that requires acquiring a cow plant, which is easier said than done.)